The ABCs of the transformation of Rio de Janeiro*, prepared in English with foreign journalists in mind

 Protests in 2013 and thereafter Millions took to the streets across the country, starting in June, to protest against inadequate urban infrastructure, particularly in the face of spending on World Cup facilities.
 Brazil has two systems for transportation, health, and education– one for the better-off and one for those who cannot afford cars, private health care and private schooling.
 Continuity and impact of the protests, which initially did shake up government officials and politicians, remain to be seen.

-Real estate development The West Zone is the locus of frenzied new construction, as anyone who looks at O Globo newspaper’s advertising pages can see.
-Olympic expectations, metro and BRT construction may be contributing to this.
+Real estate development The West Zone has been the locus of frenzied new construction, thanks to Olympic expectations, metro and BRT construction.
+This is starting to lose its shine as incomes drop and economic expectations fall off.
 Some point to unchecked urban sprawl and environmental degradation while others, Mayor Paes included, say the transportation investment is needed to meet existing demand and the city is developing both in the North and to the West.
 While many speak of a city divided between informal and informal areas, or between North and South Zones, the actual split, currently, is between the West Zone and the remainder of the city.
-It could be that the public transportation upgrade will ultimately help to overcome the city’s biggest mobility hurdle.
+The public transportation upgrade could ultimately help to overcome the city’s biggest mobility hurdle — or cause intolerably high costs for government and other services in the region.

 Sérgio Cabral Having stepped down near the end of his second term to give his vice-governor Luiz Fernando “Pezão” de Souza some election mileage, Cabral, the PMDB party governor of Rio de Janeiro state led the pacification policy but has been criticized for his close relationship with the heads of construction companies contracted to carry out public works.
 His government is also responsible for the expansion of the state’s health clinics, UPAs.
 His alignment with Paes and Rousseff enhanced the state’s capacity to execute these programs during his 2006 – 2014 mandate.
-The identity of Cabral’s successor is one of the principal political conversations in Rio approaching the 2014 gubernatorial (and presidential) elections.
+His name has also surfaced in unconfirmed reports of participation in the Lava-Jato corruption scandal.

-Social UPP (UPP Social) The UPP Social is a program developed in 2010 to map and coordinate municipal social services in pacified favelas.
+Social UPP (UPP Social) The UPP Social was a program (renamed Rio + Social in late 2014) developed in 2010 to map and coordinate municipal social services in pacified favelas.
 Passed on from the state government to the city, its scope and responsibilities are still being debated— despite Beltrame’s pleas for improved social programs to complement his work.
 Currently, the UPP Social also promotes environmental, fitness, cultural, and educational activities.
 The R$1 billion ($500 million equivalent) that the city government budgeted in conjunction with the Social UPP through 2012 included spending on housing and urbanization projects, remodeling and construction of public buildings, trash collection, and performance bonuses for UPP officers.

 South Zone A little over a tenth of Rio’s population lives here, but the South Zone draws the most coverage in international and local media.
 It includes Leblon, Ipanema and Copacabana beaches, the first pacified favelas, and the most expensive block of real estate in Latin America.
 Even so, the sewage piped out to the islands in front of Ipanema beach since the 1970s is merely filtered, untreated.